The 6 Types of Acne Explained. Which one do you suffer from?

 Posted by Alison Butijer on

-Being able to identify which acne you are suffering from will help you navigate how to best help your skin.
+Understanding which type of acne you suffer from is important to help you navigate how best to help your skin.

 In general, acne stems from some level of inflammation.
 Acne forms based off how your skins pores clog and how your body reacts.
 These blemishes will either be inflammatory, like nodules or pustules which are typically more tender, uncomfortable, and painful.
 Or non-inflammatory like whiteheads or blackheads and subclinical breakouts.
 These bumps tend to be more flesh toned.